CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersuiweb:latest
    ```

-1. You should be able to see the docker image getting pushed to ACR as per the below screenshots.
+1. You should be able to see the docker image getting pushed to ACR as shown in the below screenshot.

     ![](media/ex1-dockerpush.png "open cmd")